 Where do students live?

 Students stay with host families who live in different neighborhoods throughout Los Angeles.
-Two students are placed with each family.
-Some families are located within walking distance, but most require a 15 to 30 minute public transportation commute to and from the Los Angeles Regional Center where students take classes.
-In some cases, host families live farther away from the center, but past participants say that the loving families made the extra commute worth it.
+Typically, two students are placed with each family.
+Some families are located within walking distance, but most require a 15- to 50-minute public transportation commute to and from the Los Angeles Regional Center, where students take classes.
+In some cases, host families live farther away from the center, but past participants say that the loving families make the extra commute worth it.
 Students indicate on their application if there is a preference for living with members of a particular cultural group, and although we consider that preference, we cannot guarantee it.

 How safe is it to live in Los Angeles?

 Unfortunately, the common perception of Los Angeles is of a wasteland of poverty, gangs, and crime.
 But L.A.
 Term alumni disagree with this unfair stereotype.
 In fact, they found their communities to be welcoming and friendly.
 Safety is nevertheless an issue of importance to the L.A.
 Term staff.
-All students participate in a mandatory safety training session and a Rape Aggression Defense course during orientation that emphasizes the importance of using common sense.
+All students participate in a mandatory safety training session and a Rape Aggression Defense course early in the semester that emphasizes the importance of using common sense.

 How intense is the workload?

 Students spend the majority of their time in Los Angeles studying with classmates, completing local field projects, working at internships, participating in community site visits, and sharing life with their host families.
-In other words, the workload is fairly demanding and requires students to be fully engaged and committed to the program.
+In other words, the workload is fairly demanding and requires students to be fully engaged with and committed to the program and community.
 We discourage students from taking additional classes from a community college, online courses, or independent study.

 Can a freshman or sophomore participate in the L.A.
 Term?

-Due to the variety and intensity of the term, students are encouraged to complete the program during or after the spring semester of their sophomore year.
-Exceptions will be made for younger students on the basis of their life experience, personal maturity, and academic record.
+Due to the variety and intensity of the term, students are encouraged to complete the program during or after the second semester of their sophomore year.
+Rare exceptions might be made for younger students on the basis of their life experience, personal maturity, and academic record.

 How do students find internships?

-The LA Term staff provides students a list of prescreened organizations willing to participate in the10-week internship program.
+The L.A.
+Term staff provides students a list of prescreened organizations willing to participate in the 10-week internship program.
 Participants are encouraged to carefully review the listing of potential internships and narrow down their choices before the start of orientation.
-During the first three weeks of the semester, LA Term staff guide the students through a structured internship placement process and train students on building their résumé, drafting a cover letter, networking, and conducting themselves in an interview.
+During the first three weeks of the semester, L.A.
+Term staff guide the students through a structured internship placement process and assist students in building their résumé, drafting a cover letter, networking, and conducting themselves in an interview.

 Can students spend weekends at home or at APU once enrolled in the L.A.
 Term?

-Can students work while on the L.A.
+Can students work while in the L.A.
 Term?

 Under certain circumstances, students may hold part-time jobs while participating in L.A.
 Term.
-In such cases, students are limited to working 10-12 hours per week.
+In such cases, students are encouraged to limit their work to 10-12 hours per week, and only in the immediate area.
 Students who do need to work during the L.A.
 Term should consult with the program director or staff members before applying.